-The 23D OHIO VOLUNTEER INFANTRY REGIMENT, 1861-65, included two future U.S. presidents, Rutherford B. Hayes and William McKinley.
-The unit was organized at Camp Chase in Columbus, OH, and mustered into federal service on 11 June 1861.
+The 23D OHIO VOLUNTEER INFANTRY REGIMENT, 1861-65, was organized at Camp Chase in Columbus, Ohio on 11 June 1861 to fight for the Union in the American CIVIL WAR.
 A total of 341 Cleveland men served with the regiment.
-The 23d was assigned to the following units: Cox's Kanawha Brigade (July-Sept.
-1861); Scammon's Brigade, Dist.

 The 29TH OHIO VOLUNTEER MILITIA was created in 1863 after the passage of a state law requiring all white male citizens ages 18-45 to enroll for 5 years' military service.
 It was composed primarily of men from each of Cleveland's 16 wards.
 Little is known about the personnel or organization of this unit, although the following individuals were listed as officers in Aug.

 The 331ST INFANTRY REGIMENT served during WORLD WAR I as part of the U.S. Army 83d Infantry Division.
 Composed almost entirely of Clevelanders ages 21-31 who had been drafted into the army, the regiment included companies A, B, C, D, H, and L and a supply company.
 Basic training of the new recruits was conducted at Camp Sherman, northwest of Chillicothe, OH.